-If any of the signs are symptoms are present in yourself or a loved one, there’s a chance that an addiction is present and professional help should be considered.
+If any of the signs or symptoms are present in yourself or a loved one, this may indicate marijuana addiction and clinical intervention should be considered.

 Get Help with Marijuana Treatment

-Long-term marijuana abuse can lead often cause some to become dependent on the drug.
+Long-term marijuana abuse can lead to physical and psychological dependence.
 Experiencing intense cravings and the withdrawal symptoms associated with marijuana use can often lead individuals to continue abusing the drug, often resulting in a marijuana addiction.
 There is currently no specific medication which has been developed to treat marijuana abuse, however behavioral treatments are highly effective.
 The following behavioral treatment have been found to be effective in treating marijuana abuse and addiction: cognitive-behavioral therapy, contingency management, and motivational enhancement therapy.
-Due to marijuana withdrawal causing the onset of sleeping difficulties, medications are generally used as a sleep aid.
+Because marijuana withdrawl can disturb sleep patterns, sleep aid medication may be prescribed.

 If your are concerned that you or a loved one may be addicted to marijuana or abusing marijuana, seek help now!